Bug Bites and Stings

 - swelling of the face, lips, or tongue

 - feeling like your throat is closing up

-In the case of a black widow spider bite, or if you have any doubt about what kind of spider bit you and you're feeling sick and have cramps, get to the emergency department immediately.
+In the case of a black widow or brown recluse spider bite, or if you have any doubt about what kind of spider bit you and you're feeling sick, develop a blister, or have cramps, get to the emergency department immediately.
 (Take the spider with you if you were able to kill it safely.)

 If bites or stings get infected or if an open sore or blister refuses to heal, make an appointment with your family doctor.

 Human beings don't have to sit around and wait to be a sample on the insect buffet.
 Here are some steps we can take to protect ourselves: